-The month of September is dedicated to suicide awareness and prevention.
+September is dedicated to suicide awareness and prevention.
 During September and all year long, we aim to raise awareness and help educate people on how to prevent suicide in their area.
 Preventing suicide can feel like an impossible task.
-Especially when suicide is the second leading cause of death for people ages 10-34 and West Virginia has the 14th highest suicide rate in the nation.
-To help protect you and those you love from this tragic health issue, it’s important to understand the warning signs and risk factors of suicide and the ways you can help prevent it.
+Especially when suicide is the 2nd leading cause of death for 10-34 year olds in West Virginia.
+To help protect you and those close to you from this tragic public health issue, it’s important to understand the warning signs and risk factors of suicide and the ways you can help prevent it.

 Download this free mental health assessment to determine if your teen could benefit from a professional’s help.

 Provided by the American Foundation for Suicide Prevention